andrewrgarcia/XRDpy/README.md

 # X-Ray Diffraction (XRD) analysis with Python
+#### Andrew Garcia

 ## XRD.py [and XRD_functions.py]
 #### XRD.py integrates the XRD_functions.py script in order to do the following:

-* Takes XRD data expressed as *.csv* files:
+* Take XRD data expressed as *.csv* files:

-* Plots data

 * Perform background subtraction algorithms on XRD data

+* Data smoothing (with an n-point moving average) [if desired]

+* Plot one main graph with all XRD spectra in interest and 3 additional smaller graphs serving as a comparison to the first graph (can be customized by changing the size of the *for loops*)

 * Calculate crystallite size for each of the XRD spectrum using the Scherrer equation and displays them on the shell.

-* Do an n-point moving average to smooth the data (if desired)

-* Plot one main graph with all XRD spectra in interest and 3 additional smaller graphs serving as a comparison to the first graph (can be customized by changing the size of the *for loops*)
+* Find location of emission peaks corresponding to secondary radiation sources (with K_alpha peak as a reference)

 ## XRDsingle.py